European School, Mol

 The European School, Mol was the third of the thirteen European Schools to be established, and is one of five such schools in Belgium.
 Founded in 1960, it is located in Mol, in the province of Antwerp.

 The school was primarily established to provide an education to the children of staff posted to nearby domestic, and European atomic research projects and facilities; the Belgian governments' nuclear research centre, the Organisation for Economic Co-operation and Development's Eurochemic nuclear fuel reprocessing plant (now defunct), and the European Atomic Energy Community's Central Bureau for Nuclear Measurements (now under the auspices of the European Commission as the Institute for Reference Materials and Measurements).

 However, the school has also welcomed children from other European or overseas families who live and work in the area.
 Buses bring pupils from as far as Antwerp and Eindhoven, with nearby facilities to accommodate boarders during the school week.

-Nursery School

-Children can go to kindergarten from the age of 3.
-There they are already looked after in the respective language sections by German, English, French or Dutch speaking teachers.

-The daily routine is comparable to that in a regular nursery.
-The only difference is that the children meet children of many other nationalities at a very young age.